👶

 The Sleep Window

 Babies have what sleep experts call a "sleep window"—an optimal time when their body is primed for sleep and they'll drift off most easily.
 Miss this window, and stress hormones like cortisol kick in, making it paradoxically harder for them to fall asleep.
+Understanding the science behind children's sleep helps explain why timing matters so much.

 The key to catching this window?
 Learning to recognize the early signs that sleep is approaching.